#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
+The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
+In other words, a Zone 8 garden can support plants listed as Zones 1–8.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
 Always read your seed packet for details.
-If you start plants a little later than recommended, it's not ideal, but it will even out as time passes.
+If you start them later, it's not ideal, but it should even out as time passes.

 Utilize greenhouses to grow herbs and vegetables.
-Native plants like succulents, cacti, and other hardy desert shrubs will grow outside with ease.
-Other beloved garden vegetables love the heat, like squash, cucumbers, tomatoes, and peppers.
+Native plants like cacti, succulents, and hardy desert shrubs will grow outside with ease.
+Other beloved garden vegetables love the heat, like peppers, cucumbers, squash, and tomatoes.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-Heat-resistant spring flower seeds, whether they're annuals or perennials, can also often get an indoor start.
+However, many flowers are sensitive to that much sun and heat, so research to find which varieties can withstand the weather before planting outdoors.

 Start Seeds Indoors

-Finish off your garden with compost and mulch.
+Nourish your garden bed with mulch and compost.
+Mulch controls weeds and keeps your soil from drying out.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger and stronger plants that bear more flowers and fruit.
-Mulch keeps your soil from drying out and controls weeds.
+It may help foster stronger plants that bear more fruit and flowers.
 Mulch and compost can be DIY creations, but you can also purchase them in-store.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

 Late winter into early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the fertilizer, seeds, and soil you need in the aisles of your Modesto Garden Center, online, or on our mobile app.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse your nearest nursery to find inspiration on which spring flowers to plant when the weather warms.
+If you don't have a lawn, consider adding an outdoor rug, a pellet grill, or artificial grass to your balcony or patio.
+Shop for the soil, seeds, and fertilizer you need in the aisles of your Modesto Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores